stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 <a class="anchor" name="authentication"></a>
 ### Authentication

-Every request to the Stormpath REST API must be authenticated with an API key over HTTPS (HTTP is not supported).
+Every request to the Stormpath REST API must be authenticated with an API key over HTTPS.
+HTTP is not supported.
 If you want to make a REST request to Stormpath, we assume you have already:

 1. [Signed up for Stormpath](https://api.stormpath.com/register).
 2. [Obtained your API key](/console/product-guide#!ManageAPIkeys).